 <img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=229461991482875&amp;ev=PageView&amp;noscript=1">

-What are vendor management activities?
+What is an effective vendor management process?

 • Vendor sourcing, appraisal and contract negotiation